ruanyf/react-demos/README.md

 ## Demo05: this.props.children

-React uses `this.props.children` to access a component's children.
+React uses `this.props.children` to access a component's children nodes.

 ```js
 var NotesList = React.createClass({